-Applications for summer 2024 are closed.
+Applications for summer 2025 are CLOSED.

 The Center for Computational Thinking’s Ph.D.
 Computational Fellowship provides Ph.D. students in any Ph.D. program who lack summer funding with foundational classes in data science to accelerate their own research program.